SShivamshan/ROS-Project/README.md

 For the second challenge, launch the challenge2.launch, this will start the robot at the entrance of tunnel and the robot would at the entrance of the third challenge.

 **TO DO :**
-* The challenge n°3 needs to be implemented the algorithm works but the robot only avoids the obstacles and doesn't turn towards the goal posts.
+* The challenge n°3 needs to be implemented, the algorithm works but the robot only avoids the obstacles and doesn't turn towards the goal posts or even goes to the goal posts.
 * Find the transition conditions :
     * For the robot to go from the line following from challenge 1 to enter the tunnel (challenge 2)
     * After the line following from the challenge 2 to enter challenge 3
+* The lidar node doesn't publish yet the pre processed data since the data are arrays (find a method to publish muliple arrays and how to use them once we get it).